 Most students start Year 12 taking three subjects.
 Students taking Further Maths can only do so as a fourth subject.
-Students who would like to start a fourth subject are welcome to do so as long as there is space in the fourth subject.
-More information can be found here.
+Some students, whose GCSE profile suggests they can cope with the extra workload, start an additional subject at the beginning of Year 12.